joaopalmeiro/memcached.github.io/content/userguide/usecases.md

 Using a job server can be an easy win.
 [Gearman](http://gearman.org/) is a common, fast, scalable job service.
 While funneling recache requests through a job server will certainly add overhead, you can selectively use the service or rely purely on background jobs.
 Perhaps you'll want to funnel high traffic users through gearmand, but no one else.

-Gearmand has two magic tricks; asyncronous or syncronous job processing.
+Gearmand has two magic tricks; asynchronous or synchronous job processing.

-In the case of a scaling expiration value, you can issue an asyncronous job to recache the object, then return the cache to a user.
+In the case of a scaling expiration value, you can issue an asynchronous job to recache the object, then return the cache to a user.
 Gearmand can collapse similar jobs down so you don't end up executing millions of them.

-In the case of a syncronous update, gearmand can coalesce incoming jobs with the same parameters.
+In the case of a synchronous update, gearmand can coalesce incoming jobs with the same parameters.
 So the first process to issue the job request will get a worker to recache the data.
 Every other procecss after him will "subscribe" to the results of that first job, and not create more parallelism.
 When the first job finishes, gearmand broadcasts the response to all listeners and they all continue forward as though they had issued the request directly.

 Very handy.